Howie Long: Personal life

 Long met his future wife Diane Addonizio during his freshman year at Villanova; they married in 1982, and they have three sons.
 The eldest, Chris, is a retired defensive end, who played for the St. Louis Rams, New England Patriots, and Philadelphia Eagles, winning two Super Bowls in his own right.
 The middle son, Kyle, is a guard who played for the Chicago Bears, and played one season for the Kansas City Chiefs after signing with them in March 2021.
-His youngest, Howie Jr., works in player personnel for the Raiders.
+His youngest, Howie Jr., worked in player personnel for the Raiders.

 Long is a Roman Catholic.
+He is an alumnus of, and volunteers his time for, the Boys and Girls Clubs of America.

+Long is the author (with John Czarnecki) of Football for Dummies (2003), a book to help average fans understand the basics of professional football; it is part of the For Dummies series by Wiley Publishing.